subhra74/snowflake/README.md

   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/terminal/31.PNG" width="700">
 </div>

-<h4 id="a6">Fully equiped task manager</h4>
+<h4 id="a6">Fully equipped task manager</h4>
-<p>Monitor resource usage (CPU,RAM,SWAP) and view/manage processes from a familier GUI.
+<p>Monitor resource usage (CPU, RAM, swap) and view/manage processes from a familiar GUI.
 It is equipped with search and kill process functionaliy, and also with a option to kill processes with sudo.
-Its very easy to check which process is using most CPU or Memeory and the full command line of the process.</p>
+It's very easy to check which process is using most CPU or memory and view the full command line of the process.</p>

 <div>
   <img src="https://github.com/subhra74/snowflake-screenshots/blob/master/system-monitor/21.PNG" width="700">